lsown/vxl-flask/README.md

 Voxa Flask Template Design

 Overview

 vxl-flask.py is the backend.

 html static pages in templates directory.

-Uses Jinja2 base template (base.html).
-Other html pages import from this base structure. css & js in static directory.
+Uses Jinja2.
+Base template (base.html), with child html pages import from this base structure.

+The css & js is in static directory.

 Layout structure uses grid & flex CSS.

 Web communication is using websocket.io.